David Crabill

 2. Depends on the county, but if it was rejected, I would escalate it up to CDPH, and they should be able to tell your county that your products are approved.

-3. I believe veggie chips that are baked or fried are allowed.David Crabill replied to the topic Products submission in the forum Washington a year ago
+3. I believe veggie chips that are baked or fried are allowed.David Crabill replied to the topic Products submission in the forum Washington 1 year, 8 months ago

 I would recommend talking with the health dept about what they’d be okay with.
 Some officials are more strict than others.